 Since Dodd-Frank was signed into law during the summer of 2010, mortgage lenders must charge the same origination, underwriting, administrative and doc-preparation fees (often referred to as "junk fees") to each of their customers.
 If they don't, they're violating federal law.

 However, savvy consumers can still negotiate some of their closing costs.
 There are still plenty of third-party fees that borrowers can shop around for and negotiate.

 "It's very common for the public to think that they can still negotiate lender fees," says Dan Green, a loan officer with Waterstone Mortgage in Cincinnati.
 "You can't expect the public to be up to date on mortgage laws.
 The reason for the reforms was to make sure that every customer was treated the same way, that everyone pays the same fee for the same service."

-In its 2013 survey of closing costs, Bankrate reported that people buying a $200,000 home pay an average of $2,400 in lender and third-party closing costs.
-On a purchase, the Federal Reserve Board estimates that closing costs run an average of 3 percent of the home's sales price, and can range from 3 percent to 6 percent of an outstanding loan balance for a refinance.
+On a purchase, the Federal Reserve’s Consumers' Guide to Mortgage Settlement Costs estimates that closing costs run an average of 3 percent of the home's sales price, and can range from 3 percent to 6 percent of an outstanding loan balance for a refinance.